Less is More: The Influence of Pruning on the Explainability of CNNs: Methodology

 \subsubsection{Pre-study}

-For the pre-study, we created heat- and occlusion-maps for the models with CPR 1, 2, and 32.
-CPR 1, i.\,e., the non-pruned model, acted as the base-line.
-The great distance between CPR 2 and CPR 32 provided results from two different ends of the pruning spectrum.
-We used 500 Imagenette test-set images -- 50 of each class.
-All test-set images were predicted correctly by all three models.
-For every image and CPR, we created a heat- and an occlusion-map, resulting in three heat-maps and three occlusion-maps per image, i.e. a total of 1\,500 heat-maps and 1\,500 occlusion-maps.
-Participants were confronted with three images: \begin{itemize} \item the original image, always placed in the middle with the correctly predicted class \item a heat-map image crafted with the unpruned model, randomly placed on either the left or right side \item a heat-map image crafted by either the CPR 2 model or the CPR 32 model on the other side \end{itemize} The setup generated a total of 1\,000 unique tasks (two for each original image).
-The CPR was unknown to the participants, assuring a blind-study setup.
-Participants were asked to select the algorithm whose predictions they believed was more reasonable, or in case both algorithms felt equally reasonable select the middle point.
-The same setup was used for the occlusion-map images, resulting in another 1\,000 unique tasks.
+For the pre-study, we create heat- and occlusion maps for the models with CR 1, 2, and 32.
+CR 1, i.\,e., the non-pruned model, acts as the baseline.
+The great distance between CR 2 and CR 32 provided results from two different ends of the pruning spectrum.
+We use 500 Imagenette test-set images -- 50 of each class.
+All test-set images are predicted correctly by all three models.
+For every image and CR, we created a heat- and an occlusion map, resulting in three heat maps and three occlusion maps per image, i.e., a total of 1\,500 heat maps and 1\,500 occlusion maps.
+Participants were confronted with three images: \begin{enumerate} \item the original image, always placed in the middle with the correctly predicted class, \item a heat map image crafted with the unpruned model, randomly placed on either the left or right side, and \item a heat map image crafted by either the CR 2 model or the CR 32 model on the other side. \end{enumerate} The setup generates a total of 1\,000 unique tasks (two for each original image).
+The CR is unknown to the participants, assuring a blind study setup.
+Participants were asked to select the algorithm whose predictions they believed were more reasonable, or in case both algorithms felt equally reasonable select the middle point, effectively representing a three-point Likert scale. \fm{We have deliberately chosen the less-technical term 'reasonable' as initial tests have shown that participants had a better understanding of this term than 'explainable'.} The same setup was used for the occlusion map images, resulting in another 1\,000 unique tasks.
 Exemplary setups of the pre-study can be found in Figures~\ref{fig:expsetup-heat} and~\ref{fig:expsetup-occ} in Appendix~\ref{sec:apppre}.
+Each of the 2\,000 unique tasks was answered five times, generating a total of 10\,000 answers.